 The Thames Head Inn is a unique Gloucestershire pub serving excellent food in a friendly, relaxed atmosphere with a large, well stocked central bar surrounded by various nooks and crannies, open fires, extensive landscaped gardens.

 Julia and the Team welcome you to this lovely traditional country pub in Barton, Bidford-on-Avon.
 Recently refurbished to a very high standard the pub offers real ales and amazing pub food.

 The Kings Arms pub and restaurant is in Mickleton, a beautiful Cotswolds village near Chipping Campden.
 It has been a popular inn and dining room since it began around 1735.

 The Red Lion are proud to offer dog-friendly accommodation and will treat your loyal companion to plenty of fuss and a treat on arrival.
 They will also provide a dog bowl, dog towel and mat to ensure their stay is comfortable!
 Please note that a small paw-print charge of £10 per dog per night.

 Gupshill Manor is a family owned pub serving great food in fantastic surroundings.
 With a passion for local produce, friendly service and fantastic wines and ales there is something for everyone.

 The Ebrington Arms is a 17th century Cotswold stone inn overlooking the village green and thatch cottages in one of the Cotswolds’ most stunning villages.
-Dogs welcome in garden and bar area.
+Dogs welcome in large garden and bar area but not the rooms.
 When booking lunch or dinner please specify if you plan to bring your dog.

 The Perch is one of Oxford's oldest pubs, and is just a few minutes walk from the Isis (Oxford's stretch of the Thames).
 In the summer, the garden is the envy of the whole city, and the 17th century plaster-rubble building with its traditional thatched roof will charm even the most seasoned pub-goers.